Madhavi (princess): Legend

 Following the plan, Galava presents Madhavi to King Haryashva of Ayodhya, who desires progeny but possesses only two hundred of the required horses.
 At this moment, Madhavi speaks up and reveals that she has been granted a boon to regain her virginity after each childbirth.
 She then proposes the idea that Galava can give her to four different kings, each of whom can give him two hundred horses in exchange for a son from her.
 Madhavi bears Haryashva a son named Vasumanas (renowned for being exceedingly charitable), and after the birth, she regains her virginity and returns to Galava.
 The same process is repeated with King Divodasa of Kashi, who receives a son named Pratardana (who was exceedingly brave), and King Aushinara of the Bhojas, who receives a son named Shibi (renowned for his devotion to truth and righteousness).
 With six hundred horses collected, Garuda suggests that Galava offer these along with Madhavi to Vishvamitra, instead of continuing the arduous search for the remaining two hundred horses.
 Galava follows this advice and presents the proposal to Vishvamitra, who agrees.
 Madhavi bears Vishvamitra a son named Ashtaka, renowned for his sacrificial rituals.

 After fulfilling Vishvamitra's request, Galava expresses his gratitude to Madhavi and praises her as the saviour of her father, the kings, and himself.
-Madhavi returns to her father, Yayati, who arranges a swayamvara (a ceremony where a princess chooses her husband from among assembled suitors) for her at confluence of Ganga and Yamuna.
+Madhavi returns to her father, Yayati, who arranges a svayamvara (a ceremony where a princess chooses her husband from among assembled suitors) for her at confluence of Ganga and Yamuna.
 Madhavi's brothers—Yadu and Puru—take her there.
 However, instead of selecting a husband, Madhavi rejects them all and chooses the life of a recluse and retreats to the forest, living a life of asceticism as a mṛgacāriṇī (a woman who lives like a deer, practicing chastity and penance).
 Description of her life as an ascetic is attested in the Mahabharata in detail:

 Reducing her body by means of fasts of various kinds and religious rites and rigid vows, she adopted the deer's mode of life And subsisting upon soft and green grass-blades, resembling the sprouts of lapis lazuli and which were both bitter and sweet to the taste, and drinking the sweet, pure, cool, crystal, and very superior water of sacred mountain-streams, and wandering with the deer in forests destitute of lions and tigers, in deserts free from forest-conflagration, and in thick woods, that maiden, leading the life of a wild doe, earned great religious merit by the practice of Brahmacharya austerities.